 In the recent weeks and in the following months I travel a lot and actually I enjoy the time I spend on the airplane.
 On the plane you have no internet connection and you are cut off from the “noise” of the World.
 The 2-3 hours I fly to my destination I can fully dedicate to reading, fully focused.
 Next to me I can see passengers struggling with passing the time.
 I even could see people scrolling Facebook back and forth on the cached content their phone last time saved when was online…or they browse their photos and scrolling the pictures.
 They got used to spending the time without ‘noise’ with scrolling.
 How sad this is!
 While all the books and knowledge available anywhere, anytime.
 I was the same and sometimes I still do the same.
 It is a habit we must change on and we must appreciate the time in quiet and use that valuable time wisely.

 In 2021 I had a target to read 15 books, which is not many as I read quite slowly and travelling consumed last year a lot of time and energy, what I could have spend with reading.
 But I managed to reach my goal.
-Here is the full list of the books I read last year and some personal notes about what each book gave me.
+Here is the full list of the books I read in ’21 and some personal notes about what each book gave me.
 Hope you will get an inspiration and motivation from this post to use that quiet time with reading.

 Note: the list is in the order how I read them last year.
 Pick any of them and feel free to change the order.